-But if you are not eligible for a U.S. Federal Direct Loan or a Canada Student Loan , or if you need to borrow more than these loan programs provide, there are many alternative education loan products available from individual banks.
+But if you are not eligible for a Federal Direct Student Loan or a Canada Student Loan , or if you need to borrow more than these loan programs provide, there are many alternative education loan products available from individual banks.

 If you intend to borrow an alternative education loan, please complete your loan application during the spring or summer preceding the school year.